codexns/pyopenssl-build/readme.md

 # Python cryptography Build

-A project for building the following Python packages:
+A project for building the following packages:

  - cryptography
  - pyopenssl